fsharp/fsharp/README.md

-## The Open Edition of the F# Compiler, Core Library & Tools
+## The Cross-Platform Packaging of the F# Compiler, Core Library & Tools

 The main purpose of this repository is to package the open editions of the F# compiler, core library and core tools for use across multiple platforms.